Chicago Aggravated Domestic Battery Defense Attorney

 The criminal offense of aggravated domestic battery constitutes a class 2 felony under Illinois law, which typically carries exposure to a prison sentence of 3 to 7 years in a penitentiary.
 However, the prison term can be extended to as much as 14 years in certain circumstances.
 While probation is possible for a first offense, a subsequent conviction entails a mandatory term of 3 to 14 years.
 If a person receives conditional discharge or probation, which are convictions under Illinois law, the individual convicted of this offense must serve a minimum of sixty consecutive days of incarceration.
 Further, the court can impose fines in an amount up to a maximum of $25,000.

-The Chicago criminal defense law firm of David L. Freidberg, P.C. is dedicated to protecting the rights of citizens from false or exaggerated allegations and overzealous law enforcement officers.
+The Chicago criminal defense law firm of David L. Freidberg, P.C. is dedicated to protecting the rights of citizens from false or exaggerated domestic battery allegations and overzealous law enforcement officers.
 We carefully analyze the underlying facts and relevant law enforcement tactics so that we can build the strongest factual and procedural defenses.
 We offer a free consultation so contact us at (312) 560-7100 or email us.
 Let us start protecting your future today!
-We are available 24 hours a day, 7 days a week to serve you.
+Our domestic battery attorneys are available 24 hours a day, 7 days a week to serve you.